epfl-ada/ada-2021-project-comic-sans/README.md

 - `Data`: Contains keywords and other topic filtering related files.
 - `preprocessing`: Directory preprocessing and cleaning date related notebooks.
 - `helpers`: Directory with file defining helper functions that are used throughout the notebooks for tasks such as extracting the domain from a url.
+- `stashed`: Directory for old notebooks and scrapped ideas (for the interested).
+Can be safely ignored.

 ## Organisation within the team <a name="Organisation_within_the_team"></a>
 - Stephane : Research question 1 (speakers analysis), Speakers Data Cleaning & Preprocessing & Repo management.